OmarKhaled1504/ExpenseTrackerAPI/README.md

 # 💸 ExpenseTrackerAPI

 A secure and scalable RESTful API built with ASP.NET Core and Entity Framework Core for managing personal expenses.
-Includes features for user authentication, role-based access (admin/user), and CRUD operations for categories and expenses.
+Includes robust user authentication, role-based access (admin/user), and advanced expense and category management with pagination and filtering.

 ---